Some posts contain compensated links. Please read this disclaimer for more info.

-The bell keeps the steam circulating, which enables the food to remain juicy and keep all of its flavour with a nice smokey touch.
+The bell keeps the steam circulating, enabling the food to remain juicy and keep all of its flavors with a nice smokey touch.
 More or less anything can be cooked this way, but some of the most popular choices are:

 - Meso i krumpiri (meat and potatoes)